deepakachu5114/ReAct-agent-Multi-Hop-RAG/README.md

 The ReAct agent uses the `logger` from `logger_config` to log key events and errors.
 Ensure you have configured the logger properly in `logger_config.py` to capture and store logs as needed.

-## Contributing

-If you want to contribute to the ReAct agent, please fork the repository and submit a pull request.
-For major changes, please open an issue first to discuss what you would like to change.

 ## License